Er1ckJD/Repo-7mo-A/Ordinario/Android/gitup/readme.txt

-no se sube, aver si a si si
+no se sube, aver si a si si.